Study Environmental Policy and Planning at the University of Montana

 Graduates of our program go on to environmental planning jobs in Montana and around the world.
-Environmental science majors who focus in policy and planning may also pursue graduate studies in political science, law, conservation, geography and public administration.
+Environmental science majors who focus on policy and planning may also pursue graduate studies in political science, law, conservation, geography, and public administration.
 Potential environmental policy jobs include:

 - Policy researcher

 - Agency manager

 - National Environmental Policy Act (NEPA) planner

 Salary.com says the average environmental planner salary in the United States is $68,979.
 The average salary for a NEPA planner is $66,257, while an environmental policy analyst can expect to earn a base salary of $52,849.